 Books & Gifts

 There’s a reason Powell’s City of Books is universally loved by locals and visitors alike.
 The iconic, independently owned bookstore is larger than most city libraries, occupying five floors and an entire city block.
-Among the nine color-coded rooms, on-site coffee shop and huge assortment of locally made gifts, even Kindle converts can go gaga.
+Among the nine color-coded rooms, on-site coffee shop and a huge assortment of locally made gifts, even Kindle converts can go gaga.
 Not far away, Oblation Papers & Press also defies the digital world with a unique selection of timeless cards, journals and letterpress gifts.

 Within a block of each other — and of Powell’s — you’ll find both an expansive outpost of Philadelphia-based Anthropologie, which offers boho-chic women’s clothing and home goods, and J. Crew sister brand Madewell.